This is the first in a series entitled, “God’s Zodiac: The Gospel in the Stars.”

 - Orion: “Coming as light,” the Prince of Light;

-- Rigel: “The foot that crushes” [the serpent], and
+- Rigel: “The foot that crushes” [the serpent];

-- Betelgeuse: “The coming of the branch” representing “the shoot from the stump of Jesse” (Isa.
+- Betelgeuse: “The coming of the branch,” which represents “the shoot from the stump of Jesse” (Isa.
 11:1);

-- Bellatrix: “Swiftly destroying,” the Prince who avenges his people; and
+- Bellatrix: “Swiftly destroying,” who is the prince who avenges his people; and

-- Al Nitak: “The wounded,” who redeems his people.
+- Al Nitak: “The wounded,” the One who redeems his people.

-In fact, the 24 brightest stars seen from Earth, are referenced in verses from Genesis to Revelation.
+In fact, the 24 brightest stars seen from Earth, are referenced in verses from Genesis to Revelation, Seiss points out.

 These constellations are undeniably evident to everyone, Seiss argues, as does David throughout the Psalms.

-The twelve signs of the Zodiac mark something significant about specific periods of time.
-Avah, Hebrew for “signs,”and Moed, Hebrew for “seasons,” indicate that the stars mark something fixed and/or appointed– specifically prophetic and historical events.
+The twelve signs of the Solar Zodiac mark something significant about specific periods of time.
+Avah, Hebrew for “signs,”and Moed, Hebrew for “seasons,” indicate that the stars mark something fixed and/or appointed– specific to history.

 “Evil is always perverted good, as dirt is simply matter out of place.
 It is the spoilation of some better thing going before it.
 And so there is reason to think that there is, after all, some great original, divine science connected with the stars, which astrology has prostituted to its own base ends, and which is our duty to search out and turn to its proper evangelical use.”

-In fact– the same star groups are recognized universally among all traditions, cultures, and faiths.
+The same star groups are recognized universally among all traditions, cultures, and faiths.
 Through these symbols the story of the gospel was made known to everyone in every generation– and sadly, the perversion of it was also made known.

-The stars are a continual reminder that the Seed of the woman will ultimately triumph over the Serpent (Gen. 3:15).
-God’s revelation is constantly told in the stars (Ps.
+The stars are a continual reminder that the Seed of the woman (depicted in Virgo) will ultimately triumph over the Serpent.
+(Gen. 3:15) God’s revelation is constantly told in the stars (Ps.
 19) — which is a message of salvation — available to every generation who professes faith.
-(Romans 9-11, Joel, Isa.)
-The entire ancient world received the gospel prior to Christ ever being born– through the stars.
+The entire ancient world received the message of the gospel prior to Christ ever being born– through the stars.

-The next twelve articles will explain the biblical meaning behind each of the twelve signs of the Zodiac, their star groupings, and their part in telling the gospel story.
+Twelve articles explain the biblical meaning behind each of the twelve signs of the Zodiac, their star groupings, and their part in telling the gospel story.
 The constellations are categorized into three groupings.

 Person, work and triumph of Jesus Christ: